SEE Shore Photography

 Which Camera to Buy?

-Most photographers 16 years and up should consider purchasing either a DSLR or mirrorless camera.
-This type of camera allows you to remove the lens and is generally considered sharpen than a bridge or point and shoot camera.
+Most photographers should consider purchasing either a DSLR or mirrorless camera.
+This type of camera allows you to remove the lens and is sharpen than a bridge or point and shoot camera.

-Lastly, compare, DSLR Nikon to Canon cameras to mirrorless cameras.
-When deciding between each brand, think about the mega pixels.
-The higher the mega pixel the sharper the image..
+Lastly, compare cameras, like Nikon to Canon cameras on web site's like, https://www.dpreview.com/products/compare/cameras.
+When deciding between brands, think about the mega pixels.
+The higher the mega pixel the sharper the image.
+Mirrorless and full frame type camera's are even sharper.

 Consider renting a camera before you buy.